|

 Binary files are relatively small, contain comments and header data, and

-are saved and loaded very rapidly -- almost instantly if the computer has
+are saved and loaded very rapidly (see the file formats

 page).
-The OS X icons for binary chart and scope files are:
+The icons for binary chart and scope files are:

 chart file: scope